 A mono Noise is initialized with specified duration and amplitude.
-The following things are checked: \ The attributes should be correctly set \ The table should be the right dtype and the right duration, duration\ms : passed as duration amplitude : passed as amplitude check\duration\samples : int or None
+The following things are checked: The attributes should be correctly set The table should be the right duration, given the sampling rate

 - The chunks should be correct, given the block size.
-The last chunk should be zero-padded. - The waveform should not exceed amplitude anywhere - As long as the waveform is sufficiently long, it should exceed 90% of the amplitude somewhere check\n\chunks\expected [int or None] If not None, the length of the sounds chunks should be this
+The last chunk should be zero-padded. - The waveform should not exceed amplitude anywhere - · As long as the waveform is sufficiently long, it should exceed 90% of the amplitude somewhere duration_ms: passed as duration amplitude: passed as amplitude check_duration_samples: int or None If not None, the length of the sounds table should be this check_n_chunks_expected [int or None] If not None, the length of the sounds chunks should be this test_init_multichannel_noise(duration_ms, amplitude, channel, check_duration_samples, check_n_chunks_expected)